wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 The PID controller operates using a combination of three constants: the proportional constant Kp, the integral constant Ki, and the derivative constant Kd.

-The Kp constant proportionally increases the robot’s response-speed based on its current error.
+The Kp constant proportionally increases the robot’s response-speed based on its current error to move the robot close to its set-point.
 With a higher error, the Kp constant will yield a more immediate response, however; a high Kp can cause overshoot, where the robot hits its set-point and then continues moving.
+Using only the Kp constant will generally result in oscillations about the set-point and a non-trivial steady-state error (final error) between the robot's position and its intended set-point.

 ```cpp
 float error;